aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws/README.md

     npm run deploy
     ```

-1. If you want to validate the deployment with integration tests:
+    By default, `npm run deploy` uses whatever code exists in the `lib/` directories.
+If you want to force a fresh clone of all component repositories from their configured `gitUrl` and `gitTarget`, use:

     ```
-    npm run integ
+    npm run deploy -- --git-clone-force
+    ```

+    The deploy script automatically handles CDK bootstrapping on first deployment.

+1. If you want to validate the deployment with integration tests, run the component-specific test commands:

+    ```bash
+    npm run integ:model-runner   # Run Model Runner integration tests npm run integ:tile-server    # Run Tile Server integration tests npm run integ:data-intake    # Run Data Intake integration tests npm run integ:geo-agents     # Run Geo Agents integration tests
     ```

 1. When you are done, you can clean up the deployment: